Chottcodes/EightToTen/README.md

  // Brief Description of what you did.
 Made a api that takes in inpu and give our a respownse 1. guessit 2.Magic8Ball 3.Resturant Picker

-// Person who Peer Reviewed your assignment
+// Person who Peer Reviewed your assignment: Roy Cade (Trey)
+> Everything works as intended, nice work!